 Keywords: transnational governance; political economy; Corporate Social Responsibility; worker rights; sustainability standard-setting; civil society organizations.

-Annette Freyberg-Inan is associate professor for International and European Politics and director of the Graduate School of Social Sciences (GSSS).
+Annette Freyberg-Inan is professor of International Relations Theory and director of the Graduate School of Social Sciences (GSSS).
 Her research focuses on International Relations theory, political economic transformation in Central and Eastern Europe and Turkey, and the global justice movement.

 Keywords: IR theory, globalization, democracy, Europe, post-communism, methodology